 The SSMO Foundation Speaker Series is our gift back to the community that supports our campus.
 These free, informative discussions complement the SSMO Bethany Center Speaker Series and provide our community with timely educational information from trusted sources.

 Thank you for your interest in our Speaker Series.
-We appreciate all who attended our presentations this year.
-A new slate of speakers will be announced in September for the 2018-2019 season.
+We appreciate your interest in our presentations this year.